top of page

 The qualification and approval process for flight simulators and training devices is rigorous and involves extensive testing and evaluation.
 The process typically includes the following steps:

 1. Design and Development: The manufacturer designs and develops the device in accordance with the relevant regulatory standards.
+Almost all modern FSTDs use either FAA, EASA or ICAO standards for this.

 2. Documentation: The manufacturer prepares detailed documentation, including a Master Qualification Test Guide (MQTG), which outlines the device's specifications and test procedures.